oracle-livelabs/database/kubernetes-for-oracledbas/understand-kubernetes/understand-kubernetes.md

 * Manage the brewing process.
 * Track the available stock for sale.

 Given the size and sole beer offering, you choose a straightforward and efficient approach by implementing a single schema design, enabling **seamless data access** and **streamlined querying** with **minimal complexity**.
-Each application has different data type requirements, but fortunately Oracle can handle them all preventing the need to support multiple special-purpose database technologies.
+Each application has different data type requirements, but fortunately Oracle can handle them all, preventing the need to support multiple special-purpose database technologies.

 ### *Local Legends* - Containers